winitzki/scall/tutorial/programming_dhall.md

 It is just _hard-coded_ in the body of `example1` that `a2` must be applied three times to some arguments.

 When we compute an aggregation such as `sumListInt example1`, we apply `example1` to some arguments.
-The last of those arguments is a certain function we called `update`.
+The last of those arguments is a certain function we called `update` (and is called `a2` in the code above).
 The code of `example1` will call `update` three times, as we have seen.
 This is how the Church encoding performs iterative computations.